 You will also need to install the Windows PowerShell module for Skype for Business Online that enables you to create a remote Windows PowerShell session that connects to Skype for Business Online.
 This module, which is supported only on 64-bit computers, can be downloaded from the Microsoft Download Center at Windows PowerShell Module for Skype for Business Online.
 Restart your computer if you are prompted.

 If you need to know more, see Connect to all Microsoft 365 or Office 365 services in a single Windows PowerShell window.

 From the Start Menu > Windows PowerShell.

-If you want more information about starting Windows PowerShell, see Connect to all Office 365 services in a single Windows PowerShell window or Set up your computer for Windows PowerShell.
+If you want more information about starting Windows PowerShell, see Connect to all Microsoft 365 or Office 365 services in a single Windows PowerShell window or Set up your computer for Windows PowerShell.

 Turning it on or off

 Being able to preload content attached to an Outlook meeting invitation to Skype for Business Online meetings is turned on by default, but you may need to prevent users in your organization from preloading content in their meetings.

 This setting can only be turned on or off for your entire organization; you can't turn it on or off for a single user.